 Suzy Parker, Supermodel

 Very few women in the late 19th century were fortunate enough to be wealthy enough to hold property in their own names, and those that did, like Aimée Crocker, still had to have the court appoint a personal agent to handle their affairs.
 To purchase, sell, or for any contractual needs, a woman had to confer with her agent first.
 Aimée didn’t hire on famous banker cousin William Henry Crocker to handle her affairs, but a cousin on her mother’s side.
-Charles Frances Dillman at the banking house of D.O.
+Charles Frances Dillman from the banking house of D.O.
 Mills & Co. represented both Aimée’s and sister Jennie’s extensive business interests in California.

 Seventy-five years later, modified sexual politics and women’s rights presented a completely different landscape in America.
 Dillman’s grandson, Bradford, and his wife Suzy Parker, would be a model power couple for a new American culture; they were equally successful and influential.
 Yale-educated, Bradford Dillman graduated with a B.A. in English Literature in 1951.
 He served with the US Marines in Korea before focusing on a career in acting.
 His professional acting debut was at the Lucille Lortel Theatre in The Scarecrow with fellow Actor’s Studio alumni James Dean.
 Bradford possessed charm and confident good looks that were slightly tainted by a bent smile, darting glance and edgy countenance that often provoked suspicion.
 He played shady, highly suspect characters.
 Dillman performed in 140 films and television shows including Escape from the Planet of the Apes, The Way We Were with Robert Redford and Barbra Steisand, The Iceman Cometh, Sudden Impact with Clint Eastwood, The Wild Wild West, Ironside, Mission Impossible, Mod Squad, The Mary Tyler Moore Show, Columbo, Canon, The Streets of San Francisco, Wonder Women, Barnaby Jones, The Incredible Hulk, Charlie’s Angels, Dynasty, Murder, She Wrote… Dillman’s talents won him a Best Actor award at Cannes Film Festival, a Golden Globe and an Emmy award.